INDIANAPOLIS NEIGHBORHOOD HOUSING PARTNERSHIP INC

 INHP provides comprehensive, practical, goal-driven direction to consumers to repair credit, learn what to expect during the home buying process, select a suitable loan program, and ultimately close on a mortgage to purchase a home.
 Families work with an INHP Homeownership Coach for an average of eight months to learn budgeting and credit management skills and develop savings habits as well as the discipline to consistently apply them.
 This is a major effort to break the cycle of poverty.

-In 2021, over 1,200 individuals participated in INHP’s Homeownership Preparation Program resulting in a 64-point average credit score increase for a consumer, and an average of $4,500 saved per household.
+In 2023, over 1,300 individuals participated in INHP’s Homeownership Preparation Program resulting in a 31-point average credit score increase for a consumer, and an average of $1,500 saved per household.
 The organization provided families with low- and moderate-income access to loan programs to purchase or repair a home.
-This included 87 INHP loans and 107 private sector loans for a total of 194 loans closed in 2021.
-These actions resulted in over $27.3 million in mortgage financing.
+This included 93 INHP loans and and 62 lender partner loans resulting in over $16.4 million in mortgage financing.

 How we listen